 If we feel the urge to go in a new direction with our stories, or one of our characters, if the idea makes us happy and at the same time makes us a little nervous, we’re on the right track.
 We will follow our bliss.
 And not tiptoe into the shallows, but cannon ball into the deep end.
 Do something to shake ourselves out of hibernation.
 The comfort zone is closed for the winter.
 I see into the future—some of us will find a new narrating voice, one that feels natural, stylish, powerful, and fresh.
 Some will try a new genre and take off like rockets.
 Some will be bold and make a phone call or send an unsolicited sample out and end up signing with the perfect agent.
 Some will dig out and finish that screenplay that got stuffed in a drawer a decade ago, revamp it and enter a contest.
 And someone will win.
 Some will write poems and give themselves shivers.
 Others will go on week-long writers retreats, or participate in the Three Day Novel Writing competition or Nanowrimo.
 Doors and windows long shut or ignored will fly open.
 I see it and feel it.
 It’s a new year and a new world.

 And I join Fra Giovanni in greeting you all “with the prayer that for you, now and forever, the day breaks and the shadows flee away.”

-(first printed in the Willamette Writers newsletter in 2012)
+(adapted from a column in the Willamette Writers newsletter in 2012)